austiecodes/linux-setup-notes/README.md

 ## Others

-### For China mainland users, Clash is now a better choice on Linux than qv2ray or other proxy apps
-We recommand you to use clash-for-windows(cfw) linux version, cfw was originally built for windows, but now it has macOS and linux distros.

-Search `clash for windows` in GitHub then download its linux version.

-Extract the tar.gz file to you home directory, we recommand that rename it as clash for convenience.

-Run the file named `cfw`, you will see the GUI.
-Go to Profiles tab, paste the link that your V2Ray or SS service providers offerd, then click download.

-To autostart CFW, activate start with linux option in its dashborad.

 ### Install Wine to use Windows Apps

 Install Wine using your package manager or following instrustions on Wine's website.